-In accordance with the Act, the Minister responsible for economy (recently Minister of Economic Development) is the authority competent in matters of export controls.
-He/she implements those tasks through the Department of Foreign Trade with Sensitive Goods of the Ministry of Economic Development, which prepares the relevant applications and decisions on the licensing of trade in dual-use goods, arms and military equipment.
+Under the Act, the minister competent for the economy is the authority responsible for exports control.
+The minister's executive body is the Department of Trade in Sensitive Goods and Technical Security of the Ministry of Development (formerly - Ministry of Entrepreneurship and Technology), which prepares applications and decisions on the licensing of trade in dual-use goods, arms and military equipment.

 The export control authority issues trade permits after obtaining the opinions of the Minister of Foreign Affairs, the Minister of Interior, the Minister of Finance, the Head of the Military Counterintelligence Service, the Head of the Military Intelligence Service, the Head of the Internal Security Agency, the Head of the Intelligence Agency, and with reference to the nuclear goods and technologies, and other dual-use products - the President of the National Atomic Energy Agency.
 Each of them prepares their opinion independently, within the scope of their statutory competencies.
 The authorities involved in the system of export controls communicate with each other using secure telecom channels.
 Units of the customs service are being gradually incorporated into the system.
+Similar procedural solutions were adopted in the Act of 13 June 2019 on conditions of business activity related to the production of and trade in explosives, weapons and ammunition, as well as products and technologies to be used for military or police purposes.
+The act implements the provisions of, among others, Regulation (EU) No 258/2012 of 14 March 2012 of the European Parliament and of the Council implementing Article 10 of the United Nations' Protocol against the illicit manufacturing of and trafficking in firearms, their parts and components and ammunition, supplementing the United Nations Convention against Transnational Organised Crime (UN Firearms Protocol), establishing export authorisation, and import and transit measures for firearms, their parts and components and ammunition.
+This Regulation complements the provisions of Council Common Position 2008/944/CFSP on the rules of granting export licenses, and import and transit measures for firearms and ammunition for the civilian market.
+This report does not include the number and value of transfer licenses for this kind of weapons and ammunition, or of actual exports.